Things You Need to Know About Menopause

 Menopause occurs when a woman stops having regular menstrual periods.
 It is normal for this to happen anywhere between the early 40s and late 50s, with an average age of 52.
 Occasionally women in their 30s can experience a “premature” menopause.

-Periods tend to peter out gradually because the ovaries no longer make enough of the hormones that stimulate the development of the lining of the uterus, which is normally shed once a month during menstruation.
+As a woman approaches menopause, her menstrual periods start to peter out.
+This is usually a gradual process and there may even be a bit of irregularity for a while then several cycles where it’s back to being punctual!
+This is happening because the ovaries no longer make enough of the hormones that stimulate the development of the lining of the uterus, which is normally shed once a month during menstruation.

 The decline in hormonal production by the ovaries starts during the mid-thirties, with marked decreases about three to five years before the final menstrual period.
 Menopause is believed to be over when a woman has not had a period for one year, and by this time only small amounts of the sex hormones are being produced.